karaatfullstack/demo-sequelize-review/README.md

 4. That looks great!
 But what about /houses/dgdug? -> Not great!
   - We are hitting the houses route and don't have an associated house ID, but are STILL sending a 200 status
   - We need to make sure we're sending back a 400 response if we can't find information for that specific ID

+## NUMBER 3 - Changing Routes to Add Custom Error Handling
+1. Go to ```routes > houses.js``` and show the code for specific id route (get /:id)
+2. After const house is defined, add a console.log("my house variable: ", house) -> What's defined?
+  - It's 'null' -> how can we put in a check for this?